 Payments Due by Period

-Less than More than
+m .
+1 Less than

 Total 1 year 1-3 years 3-5 years 5 years

 (in thousands)

 Long-term debt obligations(1) \$329,920 \$21,781 \$56,674 \$67,392 \$184,073

 Operating lease obligations(2) 285,649 30,608 63,402 61,275 130,364

 Standby letters of credit 400 400

 Purchase obligations(3) 6,657 5,724 862 71

-- (1) Long-term debt obligations do not reflect the amounts outstanding under our revolving credit facility, because those amounts are considered current liabilities, and do not reflect any mandatory prepayments of our term loans that may be required upon the occurrence of certain events, which are described above under "-Liquidity and Capital Resources."
+(1) Long-term debt obligations do not reflect the amounts outstanding under our revolving credit facility, because those amounts are considered current liabilities, and do not reflect any mandatory prepayments of our term loans that may be

+- required upon the occurrence of certain events, which are described above under "-Liquidity and Capital Resources."
 Long-term obligations include interest to be paid until maturity.
 For loans that have variable rate interest, we have calculated future interest obligations based on the interest rate for that loan as of February 1, 2014. - (2) Operating lease obligations in the table above do not include additional payments associated with common area maintenance, real estate, taxes and insurance.
-Such payments were \$5.0 million, \$3.6 million and \$3.3 million in fiscal years 2013, 2012 and 2011, respectively.

-(3) In the ordinary course of business, we enter into arrangements with yendors to purchase merchandise in advance of expected delivery.
-Because these - (3) In the ordinary course of business, we enter into arrangements with vendors to purchase merchandise in advance of expected delivery.
+Such payments were \$5.0 million, \$3.6 million and \$3.3 million in fiscal years 2013, 2012 and 2011, respectively. - (3) In the ordinary course of business, we enter into arrangements with vendors to purchase merchandise in advance of expected delivery.
 Because these purchase orders do not contain any termination payments or other penalties if cancelled, they are not included in this table of contractual obligations.
 In accordance with U.S. generally accepted accounting principles, these obligations are not recorded in our financial statements.